gregology/gregology.github.io/codex.md

 ### Beliefs about Humans

 - Humans have evolved to be social creatures
-- Human's genes & memes have evolved to be selfish
+- Human genes & memes have evolved to be selfish
 - Humans are not special, sentience is
-- A person is smart, people are dumb
+- A person is smart, people are stupid
 - Humans are physical
 - Humans created God
 - Today's humanity will appear ludicrous to future generations
 - Plants & animals also domesticated humans
-- Humans memory is fallible
+- Human memory is fallible
 - Humans are made up of symbionts including;
   - a consciousness
   - a primate